The64thGamer/cheeseepedia/content/pv0rsek16kmxsg0a/content.md

 ## Design

 This bot is a standard Mijjin mech, the mech has blue eye pieces.
-The bot is the Billy Bob Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, sporting the classic Red and Yellow striped overalls, and a new White and Red polka dot shirt.
+The bot is the Billy Bob Character from the [Rock-afire Explosion] in the smaller Mijjin style, sporting the classic Red and Yellow striped overalls, and a new White and Red polka dot shirt.

 #### Toyland